LinguaPhylo/linguaPhylo.github.io/setup.md

 Example LPhy scripts are in the `examples` subdirectory, and libraries are in the `lib` subdirectory.

-We recommend you to copy or move the entire folder with everything under your BEAST 2.* folder, and rename it into `lphy`.
+If you are using LPhyBEAST, we recommend you to copy or move the entire folder with everything under your BEAST 2.* folder, and rename it into `lphy`.
 So you can skip the step installing LPhy during the LPhyBEAST installation.

 ### Launching LPhy studio